 I love the idea of writing pretty messages on plain Easter eggs, but my handwriting is not nearly as beautiful as this pretty calligraphy at Oh Happy Day.
 So I’m thrilled about these free printable Easter egg calligraphy tattoos that Jordan created just for people like me.
 (Also seen at top.)

 Slightly More Complicated Easter Egg Decorating Ideas

 We’re always into checking out the hot new Pantone colors in fashion, so we love this Pantone Easter egg decorating idea from How About Orange.
 It’s slightly more complicated because you’d have to create the Pantone codes yourself, reverse the type, and then print them on tattoo paper.
 But if you’re handy with a computer, you can do it.

-These ombre Easter eggs are just so pretty.
+These ombre Easter eggs from Ashbee Design are just so pretty.
 This technique is slightly more complicated because the dye has to be just right with each successively darker round, but mostly that just means timing it so that you leave some eggs in the dye longer than others.